 Adderall Dosage for Adults

-Dosage chart for adults using Adderall IR (immediate-release) equally divided doses throughout the day but not to exceed 40 mg (highest Adderall dosage) in one 24-hour period.
+Dosage chart for adults using Adderall IR (immediate-release) equally divides doses throughout the day but they don’t exceed 40 mg (highest Adderall dosage) in one 24-hour period.

 The Adderall dosage amounts are mentioned below.

 - 10 mg

 Dosage for adults using Adderall XR (Extended Release) is to be taken only once per day.